 Why It Matters

-Buildings account for nearly 25 percent of greenhouse gas emissions in California and are a key to achieving the state’s reduction targets for carbon emissions.
-At the same time, low-income residents face a disproportionate energy burden, with energy spending up to three times higher compared to non-low-income households, according to data from the US Department of Energy.
+Buildings account for nearly 25 percent of greenhouse gas emissions in California and are key to achieving the state’s targets for reducing carbon emissions.
+At the same time, low-income residents face a disproportionate energy burden, with energy spending up to three times higher than non-low-income households, based on data from the US Department of Energy’s Low-Income Energy Affordability Data (LEAD) Tool.
 This heightened challenge of affordability and environmental impact presents an urgent opportunity for innovative solutions.

 What We're Doing